-It's the season for ice forming on cars, trees, sidewalks and more, but there is nothing quite as haunting as ice on a lighthouse!
-Let's have a look at this chilling phenomena.
+It's entering the season for ice forming on cars, trees, sidewalks and more, but there is nothing quite as haunting as ice on a lighthouse!
+Let's have a look at thes chilling masterpieces.

 Lake Michigan and Lake Erie are well known for lighthouses and, in the wintertime, frozen ones.
 Sea mists meet lighthouses to create gothic ice monsters.

 Let's just fly around one of these -

 Here a before and after below

 Racine Reef Lighthouse.
 Wisconsin

 In winter, some of us might wake up to find the world blanketed in white snow, perhaps even high enough to have to dig out to get to work or school.
 When you see these lighthouses, you can't help but imagine what would happen if a lighthouse keeper were awaken to a frozen edifice.
 Well, here's a case -